jk-jeon/jk-jeon.github.io/_posts/2022-12-28-fixed-precision-formatting.md

 The thing is, someone still needs to implement it even though nobody really needs it in practice because, in my limited understanding, it is required by someone else for whatever reason, regardless of whether it is due to a sane engineering rationale or not.
 Seriously!
 Like, the C/C++ standards say it's allowed to do `printf("%.100e", x)`, so C/C++ standard library implementers have no choice but to make it work correctly.
 (To be honest, I'm not a language lawyer and not 100% sure if this claim is completely correct.
 But apparently, it seems the only restrictions on the precision field in the format string are that (1) negative numbers are ignored, and (2) the number should be representable as an `int`.
 So yes, even crazier things like `printf("%.2000000000e", x)` are technically allowed!)

 Actually, there is a quite compelling reason why it would be valuable for someone to think about this problem: a fast fixed-precision formatting algorithm can be used as a subroutine of a correct parser.
 For example, assuming [IEEE-754 binary32](https://en.wikipedia.org/wiki/Single-precision_floating-point_format) encoding (which is what the data type `float` usually means) we cannot decide whether $1.70141193601674033557522515689509748736000000......000001 \times 10^{38}$ is closer to `0x1.p+127` or to `0x1.000002p+127` until we fully read the input.
-Then a possible strategy here is to generate the decimal digits of the middle point between `0x1.p+127` and `0x1.000002p+127`.
+Then a possible strategy here is to generate the decimal digits of the midpoint between `0x1.p+127` and `0x1.000002p+127`.
 If the number given is larger than the generated digits, then it is closer to the latter, and if it is smaller then it is closer to the former.
 This turns out to be a quite successful strategy, as demonstrated [here](https://github.com/jk-jeon/fp#unlimited-precision-decimal-to-binary-conversion-1).

 Actually, there is yet another reason for me to think about this problem: it is interesting enough to catch my attention😃 This post is about my attempt at solving this problem so far.